danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.9/index.md

 1. Review the following query.
 Can you figure out which artist will get returned?
     ```sql
+    SELECT DISTINCT Artist FROM spotify.songs
-    select distinct Artist from spotify.songs where Streams = ANY (
+    WHERE Streams = ANY (
-        select max(Streams) from spotify.songs group by Date
+        SELECT max(Streams) FROM spotify.songs GROUP BY Date
     )
     ```